The University prohibits hazing by individuals or groups and defines it as follows:

 a sense of identity and commitment within an organization/group/team.
 Students should

-check with Student Activities, Academic and Community Conduct, Athletic Department,
+check with Student Leadership & Involvement, Academic and Community Conduct, Athletic

-and/or Public Safety and Police Services if there is any question(s) about what constitutes
+Department, and/or Public Safety and Police Services if there is any question(s) about

 New members often wish to be accepted, either formally or informally, into any group,